motdotla/writings/articles/beginners-guide-to-leap-motion-with-nodejs.md

 ## Basic Events

-Next, we are going to create a basic task.js script to catch some basic events.
+Next, we are going to create a task.js script to catch some basic Leap Motion events.

 ```bash
 touch task.js